The Four P’s of Marketing: What They Are and How to Apply Them

 Expand your strategy with three additional Ps

-People refers to anyone in your organization with whom customers interact, including sales staff, service reps, even chatbots.
-The focus here is on skills and representation—is everyone your customers communicate with able to convey the benefits of your product well?
-What training/skills should they have to give customers the best experience?
+People refers to anyone in your organization with whom customers interact, including sales staff, service reps, and even chatbots.
+The focus here is on skills and representation—is everyone your customers communicate with able to convey your product's benefits effectively?
+What training/skills should they have to deliver the best customer experience?

 Process considers how reliable and efficient your product delivery systems are, and how they can be leveraged as part of your marketing strategy.
 Are any internal processes hindering your ability to get your product to customers in a convenient, consistent way?
 And what elements of your process can be highlighted?
 (Are you committed to sustainability?
 Do you follow, or maybe improve upon, your industry’s best practices?)